 An integrated Masters is a four-year degree that extends your three-year undergraduate studies to include a Masters qualification.
 Many students choose to do this due to the greater breadth and depth of study that comes with enhancing their degree.

-Benefits of an Integrated Masters
+Benefits of an integrated Masters

-- Chartered Physicist status: studying for an accredited MPhys degree meets the educational requirements for Chartered Physicist status.
+Studying for an accredited MPhys degree meets the educational requirements for Chartered Physicist status.

 You’ll have the opportunity to take part in a wider range of project work, including exciting individual and team-based projects, typically with industrial involvement.

 You’ll develop practical transferable skills such as teamwork, decision-making, delegating, identifying and solving problems, and communication, all of which are attractive to employers.

 In a demanding graduate employment market, an integrated Masters degree can enhance your employability by advancing your knowledge beyond the standard bachelor’s course and equipping you with sought after professional skills that’ll give you the edge over the competition.

 Below are some examples of frequently asked questions.

 What happens if I decide during my studies that I no longer wish to undertake the fourth year?